 22. Apple Tree:

 Apple is widely grown and cultivated all over the world as a fruit.
 These types of trees grow as a deciduous tree.
-They mainly grow from the seeds but can also be grown using grafting process by planting the small grafted portions.
+They mainly grow from the seeds but can also be grown using the grafting process by planting the small grafted portions.
 Apple is highly rich in vitamins and minerals.
 The bark of the root of this tree is used for fevers.
 Apples are baked which can be eaten for a sore throat.
-Regularly eating an apple controls the body metabolism and helps in restful sleep.
-Apple cider has medicinal properties and is commonly available in markets acts as an antibiotic.
+Regularly eating an apple controls the body’s metabolism and helps in restful sleep.
+Apple cider has medicinal properties is commonly available in markets acts as an antibiotic.

 23. Hazel: